V0idpool/Voidbot-Discord-Bot/README.md

 Voidbot-Discord-Bot README

-You will need multiple API's, they are listed below and links are included to make accounts to get your keys.
+You will need multiple API Keys, they are listed below and links are included to make accounts to get your keys.

 ChatGPT API: https://platform.openai.com/api-keys
 Create an account, Choose API Keys menu option on the far left.